wso2/security-tools/internal/support-jira-announcement-tool/README.md

 **Skip list file**

 You should have the skip list file in order to run this.
-It should contain the project ids and the project keys each separated by a comma.
+It should contain the project ids, project keys and project description each separated by a comma.
 These projects will be skipped from the ticket creation process.

 **Ticket body content file**

 This file contains the description of the ticket.
 It should be formatted in JSON format and should be saved as a .json file.
 Line breaks should be replaced with '\n' character.
 Please find the sample-ticket-body.json file.
+There is a seperate script (ticket-body-creation.sh) to create the ticket body without any new line characters.
+Provide the original ticket body content file (saved as a .json file) path when prompted and it will create the ticket body .json file.

 ### How to Run